jhckragh/clj-dregaut/README.md

 ## Usage

-Is discouraged unless you don't care about efficiency.
+Is discouraged, unless you don't care about efficiency.

 ## Credits